lilachess/lilachess.github.io/README.md

-## Bookmark
+## Lila

-The official website of the Bookmark Chess Engine.
+The official website of the Lila Chess Engine.